Australian Stumpy Tail Cattle Dog

 Unique facts and fascinating details

-• The breed is one of the oldest Australian dog breeds in existence.
+- The breed is one of the oldest Australian dog breeds, dating back to the early 1830s.

 Frequently Asked Questions